-The following table sets forth certain information concerning compensation paid or accrued by the Company, to or on behalf of the Company's named executive officers who are our principal executive officer, James W. Bernau and Chief Financial Officer, John Ferry for the fiscal years ended December 31, 2023 and December 31, 2022.
-No other executive officer of the Company received total compensation in 2023 in excess of \$100,000, and thus disclosure is not required for any other person.
+The following table sets forth certain information concerning compensation paid or accrued by the Company, to or on behalf of the Company's principal executive officer, James W. Bernau, and Chief Financial Officer, John Ferry, for the fiscal years ended December 31, 2024 and December 31, 2023 (collectively, the "Named Executive Officers" or "NEOs"),.
+No other executive officer of the Company received total compensation in 2024 in excess of \$100,000, and thus disclosure is not required for any other person.